Cheapest non-owner car insurance companies in Ohio

 What does Ohio non-owner car insurance cover?

-A Ohio non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all Ohio minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A Ohio non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Ohio, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Ohio

-Ohio drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Ohio might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Take the time to compare options to find the best non-owner car insurance in Ohio.
 Use the tool above to easily compare non-owner insurance providers near you.